blaklinten/TrackMe/README.md

 # TrackMe
-A time tracker with both CLI and DMenu interfaces
+A time tracker with both CLI(fzf) and DMenu interfaces

  PLEASE READ ALL SOURCE CODE BEFORE USING.